-If you are a woman who stands 5 feet 4 inches tall and you have ever searched for your “ideal weight,” you have probably found a dozen different answers.
-That is because there is no single perfect number.
-Different medical formulas give different results, and none of them account for your muscle mass, bone structure, or where you carry your weight.
+If you’re a 5’4″ woman who’s ever googled “ideal weight,” you’ve probably found a dozen different answers.
+And you know what?
+That’s because there isn’t one magic number.
+Different medical formulas spit out different results, and none of them account for your muscle mass, bone structure, or where you carry your weight.

-That said, having a reference range is helpful.
-Here is what the most commonly used formulas say, and what the numbers actually mean for your health.
+That said, having a reference range is genuinely helpful.
+Here’s what the most commonly used formulas say — and what those numbers actually mean for your health.

-Medical professionals have developed several formulas over the decades to estimate ideal body weight.
-Here is what each one calculates for a 5’4″ (163 cm) female:
+Doctors and researchers have cooked up several formulas over the decades to estimate ideal body weight.
+Here’s what each one says for a 5’4″ (163 cm) woman:

 Devine Formula (1974)

-This formula starts at 100 pounds for the first 5 feet and adds 5 pounds for each additional inch.
-It was originally created for drug dosing, not as a health target.
+It starts at 100 pounds for the first 5 feet, then adds 5 pounds per inch after that.
+Fun fact — it was originally designed for calculating drug doses, not as a health target.

 Robinson Formula (1983)